 Horse-assisted psychotherapies show tremendous promise in helping people with trauma, which is notoriously difficult to treat.
 Trauma lives not only in our conscious mind but deeper in our nervous system, in parts of the brain responsible for basic survival.
 We can’t will our way—or talk our way—out of it.
 Horses can help people regulate those deeper brain regions.
-Recently I attended a training in one particular method that’s captured my attention.
+Recently I attended a training in one particular therapy model that’s captured my attention.
 It’s based on healing through connected relationships, beginning with the horse.

-The method is called Natural Lifemanship.
+The model is called Natural Lifemanship.
 I found the name corny at first, but now I get it.
 Beyond just therapy, this is a way of being in the world—a guiding mindset for building relationships in all areas, with people and animals.
 The Natural Lifemanship school of therapy is called Trauma-Focused Equine-Assisted Psychotherapy (TF-EAP).
 It’s based on the structure and function of the brain, and it combines neurobiology with sound relationship priniciples.
 People learn these principles in the context of their relationship with the horse and can then transfer them to other relationships in their lives.

 The founders, Bettina Shultz-Jobe and Tim Jobe, have backgrounds in psychotherapy with at-risk groups and horsemanship with challenging cases, like wild mustangs.
 (In his job starting mustangs, Tim could take a horse never before touched by a person and be riding him in a couple of hours—and not through coercive techniques.)
 In other words, the founders have deep expertise with both horses and psychology.
-And the method goes far beyond just that “magical” quality that contact with horses can have.
+And the model goes far beyond just that “magical” quality that contact with horses can have.
 This work has clear principles, organization and purpose and has helped a lot of people.

 A horse’s brain works in similar ways to that of a traumatized person: the lower, survival-focused brain regions are largely running the show.

 The Equine Brain